jenkinsci/webhook-step-plugin/README.md

 To avoid secret leakage in the pipeline source code or logfiles, it is strongly advised to use a "secret text" credential.
 The [declarative_withAuthToken](examples/declarative_withAuthToken) example illustrates how to use a webhook step authentication token stored as a secret (`webhook_secret`).

-To tigger that webhook, the CURL command would look like: `curl -X POST -d 'OK' -H "Authorization: 123" https://localhost:8080/webhook-step/test-webhook`
+To trigger that webhook, the `curl` command would look like: `curl -X POST -d 'OK' -H "Authorization: 123" <JENKINS_URL>/webhook-step/test-webhook`